ariel-dotcom/Final-Project-Ruppin/README.md

 ## Overview

-This project is part of my final work as a Computer Science student, where I analyzed the correlation between lightning occurrences and pollutant levels in Israel.
+This project is part of our final work as a Computer Science students, where we analyzed the correlation between lightning occurrences and pollutant levels in Israel.
 The project involved processing large datasets, filtering and validating geographic data, and generating various visualizations and correlations to understand the relationship between environmental factors and lightning activity.

 ## Project Structure